eformsignen/eformsignen.github.io/help/chapter4.rst

 Company stamp
 --------------------

-The company stamp component is used for applying a company stamp onto a document.
+The company stamp field is used for applying a company stamp onto a document.
-If you add a company stamp component, documents that require a company stamp will show a company stamp pop-up as shown below and you’ll be able to select and apply company stamps that you have permission to access.
+If you add a company stamp field, documents that require a company stamp will show a company stamp pop-up as shown below and you’ll be able to select and apply company stamps that you have permission to access.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/companystamp-component-properties_web.png
-   :alt: Setting Text and Multiline Component Properties
+   :alt: Setting Text and Multiline Field Properties
    :width: 250px

 **① ID**

-Enter the ID of the Company stamp component.
-For example, the ID of the component for applying a company stamp can be named ‘companystamp’.
+Enter the ID of the Company stamp field.
+For example, the ID of the field for applying a company stamp can be named ‘companystamp’.

 **② Who can fill this out**

-Sets whether the recipient is required or allowed to fill in this component.
+Sets whether the recipient is required or allowed to fill in this field.

 **③ Placeholder**